Ascend-Research/Turtle/readme.md

 - Oct.
 10, 2024: The paper is now available on [arxiv](http://export.arxiv.org/abs/2410.03936) along with the code and pretrained models.
 - Sept 25, 2024: Turtle is accepted to NeurIPS'2024.

+### Issue Log 🚩🚩
+1. SuperResolution Issues: ~There were some missing methods in the inference file for SR tasks, along with skip connection in the main model causing shape mismatch errors.~ We have now fixed this and pushed update for both the inference code, and the model. ✅✅

 ## Table of Contents
 1. [Installation](#installation)